|

 Which Tastes Better – Raw or Cooked Tuna?

-Raw tuna is very commonly consumed in sushi and sashimi while cooked tuna is eaten in salads or by itself.
-While raw tuna has a fresher taste to it, the texture drastically changes when you cook it.
-It is easy to overcook tuna, which is why being careful while cooking is essential.
-Whether you enjoy raw or cooked tuna is something dependent on your palate and likings.
+Raw tuna is very commonly consumed in sushi and sashimi (raw), while cooked tuna is eaten in salads or by itself.
+The texture of tuna drastically changes when you cook it.
+It is also very easy to overcook tuna (just like with any fish), which is why being careful while cooking fish is essential.
+Whether you enjoy raw or cooked tuna depends on your own personal likes and dislikes.

 How Does One Know If the Tuna Has Gone Bad?